Our Services

 Helpful Resources

-Cleaning mouse droppings safely is essential to reduce hantavirus risk: ventilate the area, wear gloves, a respirator and eye protection, soak droppings and nesting materials with a bleach or EPA-registered disinfectant for at least five minutes, then pick up waste with paper towels and seal it in double bags for disposal.
+Cleaning mouse droppings safely is critical to lower your risk of hantavirus exposure.
+Follow these key steps: ventilate the area for at least 30 minutes, wear gloves, a respirator, and eye protection, then soak droppings and nesting materials with a bleach solution or EPA-registered disinfectant for a minimum of five minutes.
+Never sweep or vacuum dry droppings.
+Pick up waste using paper towels, seal it in double plastic bags, and dispose of it in a covered outdoor trash bin.

 Cleaning up mouse droppings safely is essential to lower your hantavirus risk and protect your family's health.
 Hantavirus is carried by infected rodents, and inhaling airborne particles from dried urine, droppings, or nesting materials can cause serious illness.
 Follow these steps to clean mouse droppings effectively—without creating dangerous aerosols.